Home broadband vs business broadband

 Pros

-• Designed streaming and gaming etc.
+• Designed for streaming, gaming etc.

 • Straightforward billing and payments

-• Incentives and perks, like free add-ons
+• Incentives and perks

 Cons